-ST5533 Pharmacology for Surgical Technologists 3 credits (3 lec hrs/wk)
+ST5533 Pharmacology for Surgical Technologists

 This course introduces the surgical technology student to the pharmacological knowledge and skills needed specific to the surgical arena.
 The course will include an emphasis on measurement/basic arithmetic review, terminology, care and handling of drugs/solutions used in surgery, and anesthesia.